When the default gain for the UVIS detector is used, photometric information well

 The image quality analysis carried out during the third thermal-vacuum campaign

-revealed that vibrations of the UVIS shutter caused changes in the width and in the central pixel flux of point sources in short exposures.
-The analysis, and a schematic of the UVIS shutter mechanism, are given in WFC3 ISR 2008-44
+revealed that vibrations of the UVIS shutter caused changes in the width and in the central pixel flux of point sources in short exposures (WFC3 ISR 2008-44)

-To test on-orbit performance, observations of the calibration standard star GD153
+To test on-orbit performance of the shutter, observations of the calibration standard

 The outer window is contaminated, seemingly by a mineral residue introduced